Retrieval Heads are Dynamic: Analysis of Dynamic Retrieval Heads

 To verify our hypothesis, Figure~\ref{fig:retrieval_dynamics} in Section \ref{sec:intro} plots the retrieval scores calculated as per Equation~\eqref{eq:retrieval_score_niah} for some attention heads over the course of an autoregressive generation process for a given sample.
 The plot clearly demonstrates that the retrieval scores for individual heads fluctuate significantly across timesteps, confirming the dynamic nature of retrieval heads.

 Furthermore, to rigorously quantify this dynamism, we conducted a statistical analysis.
 The results for all models are summarized in Table~\ref{tab:dynamism_stats}.

-There are several observations from the table: \textbf{First,} the low Jaccard similarity (\textbf{``Jaccard w/ Static''}, ranging from 0.1845 to 0.4611) indicate that only a small proportion of static heads are identified as retrieval heads in each generation step. \textbf{Second,} the low \textbf{Adjacent Jaccard} similarity scores (ranging from 0.2793 to 0.5056) reveal a rapid turnover rate, confirming that the model frequently switches its active retrieval heads from one token to the next. \textbf{Finally,} while Jaccard metrics measure the involvement of the static heads, the \textbf{entropy} indicates that many dynamic retrieval heads are not static heads.
-As a baseline, a uniform distribution over just 20 heads would yield an entropy of $\ln20 \approx 2.99$.
-The entropy values in the table exceed 3.0 (up to 4.89), indicating that at least 20 heads are dynamic retrieval heads.
-Together with the small Jaccard similarity (at most 6-10 static heads are active in each step), this implies that at least 10-14 other heads are dynamic retrieval heads.
+There are several observations from the table: \textbf{First,} the standard deviation in the number of active heads (\textbf{Mean $\pm$ Std}) indicates that the quantity of active retrieval heads varies across timesteps. \textbf{Second,} the \textbf{Unique / Total} active heads metric demonstrates a ``long-tail'' distribution.
+For instance, llama3.1-8b activates 238 distinct heads for retrieval over time, which exceeds the scope of the conventional static subset (e.g., top-20). \textbf{Third,} the Jaccard similarity (\textbf{``Jaccard w/ Static''}, ranging from 0.1845 to 0.4611) indicates that only a fraction of static heads are identified as retrieval heads in a given generation step. \textbf{Fourth,} the \textbf{Adjacent Jaccard} similarity scores (ranging from 0.2793 to 0.5056) reveal a turnover rate that suggests the model frequently changes its active retrieval heads between consecutive tokens. \textbf{Finally,} the \textbf{entropy} corroborates this broad involvement.
+As a baseline, a uniform distribution over 20 heads yields an entropy of $\ln 20 \approx 2.99$.
+The observed entropy values exceed 3.0 (reaching 4.89).
+Together with the unique head counts, this indicates that dynamic retrieval is distributed across a wider set of heads rather than being confined to a small, fixed static subset.
 (See Appendix~\ref{ap:entropy_baseline} for detailed formulations).

+Furthermore, the observed low similarity is robust to the choice of the static truncation threshold $k$.
+We conducted a sensitivity analysis by extending the static baseline to $k=50$ and $k=100$.
+As shown in Appendix~\ref{ap:jaccard_sensitivity}, the Jaccard similarity further decreases as $k$ increases (e.g., dropping to 0.1236 at $k=100$ for llama3.1-8b).
+This trend confirms that dynamic retrieval heads are not merely a rotation within a slightly larger fixed pool of heads, but rather represent a distinct and sparse distribution that remains largely uncovered even by broader static selections.